Astig-1982/The-Quiz-Project/README.md

 * I've created an animation in CSS with where I increase - using the transform property - the scale of the trophy icon from 1 to 8 (the values vary depending on the size of the screen).
 I've inserted the animation into a class that will be added to the trophy icon in the DOM using jQuery.

+In the nearest future I'm looking to include extra features.
+One of them would be more educational categories to choose from.
+Another feature would be to connect the quote section to an API and to generate a different quote with each question.

 ## Bugs:

 During the development of this project I was fortunate enough not to encounter many bugs.